Please note, the course sequence may vary slightly from year to year. Contact the Department of Global Studies, Sociology, and TESOL for information.

-*TESL 537 and TESL 557 are online courses.
-In lieu of face-to-face instruction, students engage in weekly interaction with their peers and instructor online for four months.
+*TESL 503, TESL 557, TESL 537, and TESL 515 are online courses.
+In lieu of face-to-face instruction, students engage in weekly interaction with their peers and instructor online over the term.

-**TESL 537 is an elective and may be replaced with a course that is transferred in from an MA/TESOL program at an accredited university.
+**TESL 537 is an elective and may be replaced with a course that is transferred in from an M.A. in TESOL program at an accredited university.